Small Business Basics: Positive Leadership Roles

-Veterinary practices with positive leadership are more likely to have effective management, rewarding cultures and productive teams.
-Although some individuals have natural talent and excellent leadership skills, all practice owners and managers can learn to become better leaders.
+Small businesses with positive leadership roles are more likely to have effective management, rewarding cultures and productive teams.
+Although some individuals have natural talent and excellent leadership skills, all business owners and managers can learn to become better leaders.
+In order to drive the success of your business, make sure you fulfill the following critical roles of a leader.

 Provide a Vision

-Providing a vision for the entire healthcare team is the single most important role of the practice owner.
-Employees cannot be expected to participate in a common effort if they don’t know the goals of the practice.
-When team members know the vision and goals of the practice, they are more focused and understand how their individual role helps to drive the success of the business.
+Providing a vision for the team is the single most important role of the small business owner.
+Employees cannot be expected to participate in a common effort if they don’t know the goals of the business.
+When team members understand the vision and goals, they are more focused and understand how their individual role helps to drive the success of the business.

 Establish Effective Organizational Structure and Communication Protocols

 Set up a clearly defined organizational structure which includes an organizational chart outlining the chain of command and protocols for effective communication.
-Members of the healthcare team need to understand who they report to when they have questions or concerns.
+Employees need to understand who they report to when they have questions or concerns.
 To facilitate effective communication and efficiency, develop communication protocols.
-Many practices find it helpful to use email, hospital newsletters, and memos to augment their one-on-one communication and staff meeting interactions.
+It can be helpful to use multiple channels like email and teams chat groups to augment one-on-one communication and staff meeting interactions.
 The type of communication method utilized should be appropriate for the content of the message.
 Memos are fine to convey announcements and information on minor issues.
 Face-to-face meetings are necessary to discuss important issues or convey information that is sensitive or may result in questions.

 Be an Effective Role Model